signalwire/digital_employees/server/tools/tap/README.md

 ## Core Functionality

-`Tap` script handles the following tasks:
+The `tap` script handles the following tasks:

 - **RTP Packet Reception**:
   Listens for UDP-based RTP packets on a specified IP and port (e.g., `0.0.0.0:5004`).